 Fifth Grade – Ms. Semandiris and Mr. Schreck

 Hands-on inquiry based science experiments begin.
 Students are learning “by doing” with microscopes for biology and mixture and solutions for chemistry, which blend together for their retreat at Camp Seymour’s Environmental Science Program.

 Students select novels to read with group discussions within their Book Clubs.
-They incorporate study skills into reading instruction, meeting the new Common Core State Standard.
+They incorporate study skills into reading instruction, meeting Common Core State Standards.

 Ms. Semandiris and Mr. Schreck

-Sixth Grade – Mrs. Weythman and Mrs. Uding
+Sixth Grade – Mrs. Chiodo and Mr. Williams

-Sixth Grade – Mrs. Weythman and Mrs. Uding
+Sixth Grade – Mrs. Chiodo and Mr. Williams